 Anyone who owns more than $60,000 of US-Situs assets must file an estate tax form 706-NA.
-Whether tax is owed depends on the amount of assets and the status of the treaties between the non-resident's home country and the US.
+Whether tax is owed depends on the domicile of the individual, the amount of assets, whether the assets are US-Situs or not, and the status of the treaties between the non-resident's home country and the US.

 What Does Situs Mean?

 The place to which, for purposes of legal jurisdiction or taxation, a property belongs.

 What’s US-Situs Property?